gpac/ComplianceWarden/README.md

  - Brand presence checks are not fully activated.
 When activated, relaxed brands (e.g. 'MiPr') emit a lot of messages that bring little value to the user.
 Aggressive shall/should statements need to be balanced at standardization level.
  - Codec-level parsing is incomplete.
 It should be deferred in most case to an external project that can analyze both the metadata and the data (e.g. [GPAC](http://gpac.io)).
  - Some rules related to pixel formats (color spaces, ...) (computations and consistency) may only be checked by a player.
 Hence they are considered outside of the scope of this project.
+ - Some rules related to pixel formats are only processed for AV1.
+Because we embed some codec-level parsing for AV1.
  - Some rules are not implemented due to missing content (e.g. AV1 OBU Metadata content or Apple Audio Twos).

 ## Acknowledgments